junocchi/CV/README.md

 #### Full-Stack Software Development Bootcamp
 **[Makers Academy](https://makers.tech/)**, London - UK (11/2022-03/2023)
-- Awarded a full scholarship with Codebar & Makers Represent Scholarship Programme
+- Awarded a full scholarship with the Codebar & Makers Represent Scholarship Programme
 - Self-led learning 16-week full-time training
 - Designed and built 17 programs working with minimum prior knowledge
 - Collaborated in Agile teams with a focus on XP values and pair programming